inspired/TA-IngestFromExports/README.md

 The script is located in *bin/move_files.sh* and the unit files to execute it every 30 seconds are in the readme folder.

 ### Monitoring
-If you are moving data across a network using the script bin/move_files.sh you can use the following to monitor latency and which files have been successfully read.
+If you are moving data across a network using the script bin/move_files.sh you can use the following SPL monitor latency and which files have been successfully read.
 Modify the paths and the replace function to match your setup.

+#### SPL
 ```
 earliest=-10m@m latest=-5m@m (index=main sourcetype=journald source="journald://SplunkCopyFiles" action=copytruncate) OR (index=_internal sourcetype=splunkd TailReader finished "/data/imports")
 | eval file=trim(file,"'")